 - Danville Substation

 - Prestwick Substation

-We are currently working in the Belleville Substation area.
+We are currently working in the Avon East Substation area.
 Asplundh will attempt to notify property owners prior to working in their areas.

 Our goal is to manage the power lines' rights-of-way in the most efficient and cost-effective way available, providing our customers with the best service possible.